 The most common injuries when people are hit by a car, at a minimum, is some type of soft tissue damage.
 This would include lacerations, contusions, strains, sprains, dislocations, and ligament tears resulting in extreme pain, scarring, and sometimes long-term rehabilitation and physical therapy.

 It’s more likely that you’ll receive broken bones and fractures to the lower extremities.
-In fact, a 2011 NIH study reported that the most frequently injured body locations for pedestrians struck by a vehicle were the lower extremities first (50% of victims), then the head, neck, and face (38%), followed by the upper extremities (27%).
+A 2011 NIH study reported that the most frequently injured body locations for pedestrians struck by a vehicle were the lower extremities first (50% of victims), then the head, neck, and face (38%), followed by the upper extremities (27%).
 Pedestrians frequently fracture their legs and then their hands, wrists, arms, and shoulders as they react to brace themselves for the impact.
 Compound fractures are not uncommon.
-Any type of break is excruciating with months of recovery and rehab.
+Any type of break is excruciating, with months of recovery and rehab.

 Head, neck, and facial injuries are next.
 A severe and forceful blow to the head can inflict a serious Traumatic Brain Injury resulting in a life-altering event.
 Other injuries include concussions and symptoms—headaches, dizziness, vomiting, nausea—followed by mood swings, depression, anxiety, and problems concentrating.
-There could be periods of fatigue and drowsiness, speaking problems, and coordination loss.
-Fractures in the neck, cheekbone, nose or even the skull can also occur.
+There could be fatigue and drowsiness, speaking problems, and coordination loss.
+Fractures can also occur in the neck, cheekbone, nose, or even the skull.